 When you think of ancient history, your head probably fills with images of Greek mathematicians, Roman conquerors and Egyptian pyramids.
 But our beloved feline friends have also played an important role throughout ancient times, starring in folk tales, assisting goddesses in tricky situations and even persuading the prophet Muhammad to grant them the ability to always land on their feet.
 Let’s take a look at the history of cats, specifically in the ancient world, in places like ancient Egypt, Japan, India and beyond.

-Asked about cats in ancient Egypt, Yekaterina Barbash, who curated the Divine Felines exhibition that ran at the Brooklyn Museum a few years ago, told me Egyptians observed the way cats were both “caring toward their young” while maintaining hunter instincts.
+Asked about the history of cats in ancient Egypt, Yekaterina Barbash, who curated the Divine Felines exhibition that ran at the Brooklyn Museum a few years ago, told me Egyptians observed the way cats were both “caring toward their young” while maintaining hunter instincts.
 “Domestic cats were not only cute and cuddly, but they would protect the home by killing mice and hunting snakes,” she says.
 “They were protecting families.
 These were the basic qualities the Egyptians wanted to associate with divinities.”

 While cats were protecting the homestead in Egypt, over in Japan they were being entrusted with guarding Buddhist scriptures being transported to the country on ships from China.
 “Cats were basically trying to keep mice and rats away from those important objects,” explains Miwako Tezuka, the curator of the 2015 Life Of Cats art exhibition at the Japan Society in New York City.
 “So they came to Japan with this revered image.”